 What are the Most Common Applications for Architectural Glass in Nightclub and Bar Design?

 The world of laminated glass is a world unto itself when we consider the myriad of combinations, which I will explain later.
 The applications are just as plentiful, limited only by the imagination.
 I commonly use architectural glass in the following applications:

 - Bar Facades

 Talk about "WOW-factor!"
 What I’m talking about are the illuminated bars you see in high-end nightclubs.
 Depending on the nature of the laminated assembly and position and nature of the light source, the possibilities are virtually endless.
 We use this in our LED bar, shown in the photo at right.
-I designed this for our great friends at Night Trips in Tulsa, OK (@NightTripsTulsa).

 Often times I use laminated glass in the lobbies of nightclubs.
 This application, which utilizes an additional interlayer (such as a fine, sparkling wire mesh) provides an interesting visual effect to patrons both inside the club and inside the lobby as it randomly reflects light on one side while creating a hazy screen on the other.